jojozhuang/jojozhuang.github.io/_tutorial/angular/deploying-angular-application-to-netlify.md

 [Netlify](https://www.netlify.com/) is an online service which builds, deploys, and manages modern web projects.
 Netlify basically initiates its own kind of repository that pushes both to a Github repository and its own services.
 It offers hosting for front-end projects with many options.

 ## 2. Deploying Application From Github Repository
+In this tutorial, I will deploy my [Game Store Angular](https://github.com/jojozhuang/game-store-angular) app to Netlify.
 ### 2.1 New Netlify Account
 Go to https://app.netlify.com/signup to create a Netlify account with your GitHub account.
 ### 2.2 New Site from GitHub